 Before traveling, read online reviews about the hotel.
-Look for reviews that mention bed bugs and look at the date of the reviews.
+Look for reviews that mention bed bugs in hotels and look at the date of the reviews.
 Calling a hotel to inquire about bed bugs isn’t likely to help since they are not likely to be upfront about any recent infestations.
 Check the online BedBugRegistry too.
-The free public database collects user-reported sightings of bed bugs at hotels and motels around the country.
+The free public database collects user-reported sightings of bed bugs at hotels and motels in North Carolina, and around the country.

 Elimination of bed bugs is difficult to say the least, often taking two or three weeks to fully control.
 Just because a hotel or motel claims a bed bug treatment was done recently, that doesn’t guarantee successful extermination.
 Request documentation that confirms any recent site-related bed bug encounters and the steps taken to rectify the issue.
 If your questions aren’t answered to your satisfaction, request a refund and book a room at another establishment.